CraigFoote/ca.footeware.gnomeshell.serverstatus/README.md

 The task bar shows the worst status from the set of all server statuses in the popup menu.
 Server down is considered worse than bad URL.

+There's a 10 second timeout on the requests.
+That seems reasonable to me but let me know if it's a problem for you.

 To customize, the four **.svg** files in the **assets** folder can be swapped out with your own icons.
 Just keep the same filenames.

 ---